-2.4.6 Approval-in-Principle
+2.4.6 Approval in Principle

-Council may grant an approval-in-principle if it determines that the proposed development complies generally with the intent and purposes of the Municipal Plan and these Regulations.
+Council may grant an approval in principle if it determines that the proposed development complies generally with the intent and purposes of the Municipal Plan and these Regulations.

-Council will attach to the approval-in-principle such conditions that it deems necessary to ensure the proposed development will be in accordance with the Municipal Plan and these Regulations.
-It will also outline such details that the applicant will be required to address before a final development permit will be granted.
+Council shall attach to the approval in principle such conditions that it deems necessary to ensure the proposed development shall be in accordance with the Municipal Plan and these Regulations.
+It shall also outline such details that the applicant shall be required to address before a final development permit shall be granted.

-An approval-in-principle will be valid for a period of one (1) year and may be extended for one (1) additional year, up to a maximum of two (2) years.
+An approval in principle shall be valid for a period of one (1) year and may be extended for one (1) additional year, up to a maximum of two (2) years.

-Where approval- in-principle is granted under these regulations, it shall be subject to the subsequent approval by Council of the details and conditions as listed in the Approval in Principle, which shall be received not later than one year from the issuance of the Approval in Principle.
-Approval- in-principle will not constitute permission to commence development.
-No form of development will commence until Council has issued a proper development permit.
+Where Approval in Principle is granted under these Regulations, it shall be subject to the subsequent approval by Council of the details and conditions as listed in the Approval in Principle, which shall be received not later than one year from the issuance of the Approval in Principle.
+If the details and conditions are not received, and there is no request for an extension, then the Approval in Principle is void and the application is rejected.

-Where approval in principle is granted, approval of a final development permit will be subject to the subsequent approval by Council of any details and conditions that were outlined in the approval in principle.
-If the details and conditions are not received, and there is no request for an extension (as per 2.5.5) then the Approval in Principle is void and the application is rejected.
+Where approval in principle is granted, approval of a final development permit shall be subject to the subsequent approval by Council of any details and conditions that were outlined in the approval in principle.
+If the details and conditions are not received, and there is no request for an extension, then the Approval in Principle is void and the application is rejected.